izdlan/lms-cms/BILLPLZ_SETUP_GUIDE.md

    - Create a payment
    - Complete payment in Billplz
    - Check payment status in your system

+### Testing Without Webhooks (Local Development)

+If you can't set up webhooks locally, you can still test the payment flow:

+1. **Test Payment Creation:**
+   - Student clicks "Pay Now" on a bill
+   - Should redirect to Billplz payment page
+   - Payment page should load correctly

+2. **Test Payment Completion:**
+   - Complete payment in Billplz sandbox
+   - You'll be redirected back to your success page
+   - Check your database to see if payment was recorded

+3. **Manual Status Check:**
+   - Use the admin panel to check payment status
+   - Or create a simple test route to check payment status

 ### Test Cards (Sandbox)